Tax Increment Finance Districts in Illinois

 - Route 38 traffic count: 26,400 ADT

-The original equalized assessed value of the properties in the East State Street TIF District has doubled form $3.2 million to more than $6 million in the first 10 years.
+The original equalized assessed value of the properties in the East State Street TIF District has doubled from 2 million to more than $6 million in the first 10 years.